Break Free from Plastic Pollution Act

 Written February 12, 2020

-Categories: AD Advocacy, Advocacy Updates, Apparel Decoration, Commercial Printing, CP Advocacy, Digital Packaging, Digital Textile, DP Advocacy, DT Advocacy, First to Know, FP Advocacy, Functional Printing, GP Advocacy, Graphics Production, Installation PDAA, IPDAA Advocacy, SM Advocacy, Supplier & Manufacturer
+Categories: AD Advocacy, Advocacy Updates, Apparel Decoration, Commercial Printing, CP Advocacy, Digital Packaging, Digital Textile, DP Advocacy, DT Advocacy, First to Know, FP Advocacy, GP Advocacy, Graphics Production, Industrial Applications & Printed Electronics, Installation PDAA, IPDAA Advocacy, SM Advocacy, Supplier & Manufacturer

 Due to the continued challenges with the implosion of the plastic recycling market caused by many countries, led by China, refusing to accept many waste streams, action by the US Congress has been initiated.
 Legislation from Sen. Tom Udall (D-N.M.) and Rep. Alan Lowenthal (D-Calif.), is expected to be introduced soon in both the US Senate and US House of Representatives.
 The bill is co-sponsored by more than two dozen other House members, as well as five additional senators.
 So far, no Republicans have signed on as co-sponsors.